 There are numerous public transport options that will give you access to a wide range of accommodation, although not necessarily on the path.
 If you live in the area, you can stay at home and use a car and a combination of public transport to walk back to your car each day.
 Rail links follow the Thames closely.
 Campsites can be found at intervals.
 There are numerous Inns, Pubs, B&B and Hotels of character to suit all budgets.

-My objective was to complete the path in 7 long days, with time between to recover, rather than a continuous multi day adventure.
-I could travel light and after some logistical analysis I realised I could use public transport and a car each day.
-A similar tactic could work for others, who could stay in the same accommodation for 2-3 days, traveling out each day and walking back.
+My objective was to complete the path in 7 long days, with time between to recover, rather than a continuous multi-day adventure.
+I could travel light and after some logistical analysis, I realised I could use public transport and a car each day.
+A similar tactic could work for others, who could stay in the same accommodation for 2-3 days, travelling out each day and walking back.

 You can select alternative North or South Bank routes through the day, and I chose the more interesting options.
 No avoiding the residential developments, which are at times difficult to navigate through, but progress was good to Tower Bridge.
 The next hour or so leads you through Central London and many photogenic historic sites.
 Avoiding the tourists when you are on a mission is a challenge, dawdling about with heads buried in their smartphones and guides.

 Progress was good through Chelsea and the trendy areas of West London to Putney, where the towpath starts and immediately leads you into the more rural scenery.
 The sense of achievement of having walked through London was intense, as was the growing weariness of maintaining a fast pace.
 With some determination, I walk through Chiswick and into Richmond after 8½ hours and 29m to collapse into a tube train.
 Getting off that tube was a struggle and it was now impossible to keep up with commuters rushing home to their evening meals.
 Little did they know that I had maintained almost 3.5mph since dawn and walked almost 30 miles.